joltdx/abap-memoization-example/README.md

 See https://en.wikipedia.org/wiki/Memoization

-Recursion is not a preprequisite for optimizing by memoizataion, any pure function can benefit from it.
-"Pure" in this sense is that any given input always returns the same result, and there are no "side-effects", like changing parameters, database updates, non-local data, etc.
+Recursion is not a prerequisite for optimizing by memoization - any pure function can benefit from it.
+"Pure" in this sense means that any given input always returns the same result, and there are no "side-effects", like changing parameters, database updates, non-local data, etc.

 ## Fibonacci Sequence
-The [Fibonacci Sequence](https://en.wikipedia.org/wiki/Fibonacci_sequence) is a mathematical sequence in which each number is the sum of the two preceeding numbers.
+The [Fibonacci Sequence](https://en.wikipedia.org/wiki/Fibonacci_sequence) is a mathematical sequence in which each number is the sum of the two preceding numbers.
-The n:th number in the sequence is f(n) = f(n-1) + f(n-2), with f(0) = 0 and f(1) = 1.
-Making the sequence start with 0, 1, 1, 2, 3, 5, 8, 13, 21...
+The n:th number in the sequence is f(n) = f(n-1) + f(n-2), with f(0) = 0 and f(1) = 1, making the sequence start with 0, 1, 1, 2, 3, 5, 8, 13, 21...

 Writing this in ABAP is quite simple with the method definition:
 ```ABAP